 South Stack hut circles

-It took us a while to ‘come to’ but when we did we found a nice campsite in Cemaes, the most northerly village in Wales, where we enjoyed a relaxing evening, eating out and wandering around the bay.
+We ended up camping in the village of Cemaes, the most northerly village in Wales.
+Here we enjoyed a relaxing evening, eating out in the village centre and wandering around the bay.

-The leaflet told us that due to the discovery of copper, Amlwch, on the north coast of the island, grew from a small community into a town.
+The leaflet had informed us that due to the discovery of copper, Amlwch, on the north coast of the island, grew from a small community into a town.
 Mining had started way back in the Bronze age but the real digging began in the 1700s.
 Briefly, it produced the largest supply of copper in the world.